 The Transformative Education for Sustainability Institute (TESI) was established by Dr. Timothy Bedford in Oulu, Finland.
-The work of the institute is based on strong sustainability values and principles such as the Earth Charter and Gross National Happiness (GNH).
+The work of the institute is based on strong sustainability values and principles such as the Earth Charter.

 The institute focuses on 3 main areas of Education for Sustainability:

 - Training of teachers as school-based sustainability change agents

 - Action research and Education for Sustainability implementation

 - Educational consultancy and project development for empowering schools to foster sustainability.